 “It’s hard to overstate the impact [Packy’s] birth and life had on global elephant knowledge.
 So much of what we know about elephant care and welfare we learned from Packy, his offspring and his family.
 The length of elephant gestation was discovered as Packy’s mom Belle went through her pregnancy.
 Dr. Katy Payne was listening to Packy and his family when she first discovered the “silent thunder” that is elephant communication by infrasound.
 Other research here with Packy and his family group has advanced our knowledge about elephant biology and research methods in other ways.”

 Packy is also a reminder to all who care for animals that we must strive to provide the best animal care and wellness possible.
 The Oregon Zoo convened the best minds in veterinary medicine to decide on the care for Packy.
 He deserved no less.
-This is extraordinary, for sure, but typical of facilities accredited by the Association of Zoos and Aquariums.
+This is extraordinary, for sure, but typical of the best zoos and best aquariums like facilities accredited by the Association of Zoos and Aquariums.

 Packy will forever be an icon to the Portland community who loved him, and to the thousands who visited him over the years.

-If you are interested in learning more about what AZA members are doing to help endangered Asian elephants in the wild through the SAFE: Saving Animals From Extinction® program, please visit https://www.aza.org/safe-asian-elephant.
+If you are interested in learning more about what AZA members are doing to help endangered Asian elephants in the wild through AZA SAFE: Saving Animals From Extinction® program, please visit https://www.aza.org/aza-safe.